jeremyfprice/educ2201-course_tools_and_practices/participation.md

 It is good to "answer questions" (and sometimes I will ask the class a question to better understand the current level of understanding) and it is often good to draw on your personal experience.
 But there's more to it than that; participation also involves bringing in what you have learned from the readings and applying what you learn from the in-class discussions to your Learning Performances.

+##Technology Use in Teaching with Technology
-\marginnote{Technology is a wonderful tool, but it is also a way to avoid being present.
-There is no texting allowed in class, and I will notice when you use the laptops and tablets for reasons other than the task at hand, such as checking Facebook, playing games, or shopping.}
+Technology is a wonderful tool, but it is also a way to avoid being present.
+There is no texting allowed in class, and I will notice when you use the laptops and tablets for reasons other than the task at hand, such as checking Facebook, playing games, or shopping.
+In addition, on days that are set aside as "Work and Focus Days" **don't use it as a study hall.**